 - Windows 10: The smart person’s guide (TechRepublic)

 By limiting applications to the Microsoft Store, enterprises and IT departments can better control which applications they allow on each piece of hardware.
-Devices running Windows 10 S can avoid much of the malware common to other versions of Windows 10 and other operating systems.
+Devices running in S mode can avoid much of the malware common to other versions of Windows and other operating systems.

-However, this application limitation does not mean that hardware running Windows 10 S are limited in their ability to communicate with other devices and the cloud; cooperation, collaboration, and innovation by enterprise employee interaction is still possible and, with the right set of Microsoft Store-verified tools, highly likely.
+However, this application limitation does not mean that hardware running Windows in S mode is limited in its ability to communicate with other devices and the cloud — cooperation, collaboration and innovation by enterprise employee interaction is still possible, and with the right set of Microsoft Store-verified tools, highly likely.

-Windows 10 S is optimized to run the Microsoft Edge web browser, which is further designed to work smoothly with other Microsoft products and services like Office 365 and Azure.
-Devices running Windows 10 S therefore achieve their best performance in a Microsoft ecosystem, which may be of benefit to certain enterprises under certain circumstances.
+Windows in S mode is optimized to run the Microsoft Edge web browser, which is further designed to work smoothly with other Microsoft products and services like Microsoft 365 and Azure.
+Devices running Windows in S mode therefore achieve their best performance in a Microsoft ecosystem, which may be of benefit to certain enterprises under certain circumstances.

-Devices running Windows 10 S can be upgraded to run Windows 10 Pro for free.
+Devices running Windows in S mode can be upgraded to run the full versions of Windows 10 or 11 Pro for free.
 The process can be accomplished with a simple download from the Microsoft Store and an installation update.
-Note: Keep in mind that the transformation only works in one direction — once a device is upgraded to Windows 10 Pro, it cannot be transformed back to Windows 10 S.
+Keep in mind that the transformation only works in one direction — once a device is upgraded to Windows 10 or 11 Pro, it cannot be transformed back to S mode.

-Table A reveals the major differences between Windows 10 S and Windows 10 Pro.
+Figure A reveals the major differences between Windows in S mode and Windows 10 and 11 Pro.